Hyper-Object Challenge @ ICASSP 2026

 How do I submit my model for final evaluation?

-file predictions, you must submit:
+In addition to .zip file predictions, you must submit:

 - Your trained model weights